hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Now for a Country Dance, a set we'll make,
 >
-> I for my partner, will miss Coupee take.
+> I for my partner, will miss Coupée take.
 >
-> Play us "The Merry Thought", altho' not new,
+> Play us "The Merry Thought", although not new,
 >
-> 'Twill bring reflection strange, and pleasant too;
+> It will bring reflection strange, and pleasant too;
 >
-> 'Twill what they call a merry sprightly air,
+> It will what they call a merry sprightly air,
 >
-> 'Twill raise the spirits, also banish care.
+> It will raise the spirits, also banish care.
 >
 > Bel.
 Let's have it by all means, for you must know,
 >
 > My spark's base conduct's made me very low.
 >
-> We are ready, sirs, 'tis time we have begun.
+> We are ready, sirs, it is time we have begun.
 >
 > Jem.
 Stop, sirs — we, for a country dance want one,
 >